We just released ECSY v0.4 and ECSY-THREE v0.1!

 - Serializers for components so we can store them in JSON or ArrayBuffers, useful for networking, tooling or multithreading.

-Registering components: One of the requirements we introduced recently is that you must always register your components before using them, and that includes registering them before registering systems that use these components too.
-This was initially done to support an optimization to Queries, but we feel making this an explicit rule will also allow us to add further optimizations down the road, as well as just generally being easier to reason about.
+Registering components: One of the requirements we introduced recently is that you must always register your components before using them, and that includes registering them before registering systems that use them too.
+This was initially done to support an optimization to Queries, but we feel that making this an explicit rule will also allow us to add further optimizations down the road, as well as just generally being easier to reason about.

 ECSY-THREE